Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

-The image quality as half 1.4 sharpness is excellent right away, and contrast is also outstanding.
+The image quality as half 1.4 sharpness is excellent right away, and the contrast is also outstanding.

-Over in the corners, sharpness and contrast are a little reduced, but not much at all.
+Over in the corners, sharpness and contrast are reduced, but not much.

-Overall, those results speak for themselves; really, the image quality of this lens is simply brilliant.
+Those results speak for themselves; this lens’s image quality is brilliant.

-It’s fun to get close-up shots with bright aperture wide-angle lenses at F 1.4.
+Getting close-up shots with bright aperture wide-angle lenses at F 1.4 is fun.

-So, overall, the optical priority of a wide-angle lens, such as this is sharpness, and even to have 1.4, the good news is that the sigma 16-millimeter F1.4 can really fly.
+So, overall, the optical priority of a wide-angle lens such as this is sharpness, and even to have 1.4, the good news is that the Sigma 16-millimeter F1.4 can fly.

 Its distortion is relatively strong, and the bokeh can be a little smoother, but its value for money, build quality, high contrast, and close focus distance are brilliant.

 And aside from anything else, it’s a handy lens.
-Combined with a bite maximum aperture, those dramatically wide images make it just so enjoyable to use.
+Combined with a maximum bite aperture, those dramatically wide images make it enjoyable.

-It is excellent value for money, and it has to come highly recommended.
+It is excellent value for money and has to be highly recommended.

-The Tamron 35mm f/2.8 fulfills all the needs of a full-frame E-mount lens with its excellent sharpness, clarity, and contrast; while also being super compact and lightweight.
+The Tamron 35mm f/2.8 fulfills all the needs of a full-frame E-mount lens with its excellent sharpness, clarity, and contrast while being super compact and lightweight.

 This lens will capture your subject beautifully, whether you are shooting portraits on location or street photography in the city.

-With close focus up to 1:2 Macro capabilities, you can achieve some really stunning detail when portraits come into focus at long-range distances.
+With close focus up to 1:2 Macro capabilities, you can achieve some stunning detail when portraits come into focus at long-range distances.

 The build quality and image quality are top-notch!

-Multi-coated lenses protect against flare and ghosting, so your pictures will always look their absolute best.
+Multi-coated lenses protect against flare and ghosting, so your pictures will always look their best.

-It captures crisp images with superb image quality thanks to a high MTF performance on all full-frame DSLRs.
+It captures crisp images with excellent quality thanks to a high MTF performance on all full-frame DSLRs.

 The ƒ/2.8 fast aperture lets you shoot handheld at lower ISO sensitivity settings in dimmer situations.

-And the close focus distance of just 19 inches (48 cm) offers impressive 1:2 Macro performance making it perfect for capturing small objects and large scenes alike.
+The close focus distance of just 19 inches (48 cm) offers impressive 1:2 Macro performance, making it perfect for capturing small objects and large scenes.

-Low Light / Landscape Photography are some of the best genres that will suit this particular lens!
+Low Light / Landscape Photography is among the best genres to suit this lens!